mustafaucan/DesignPatterns/README.md

-# The .NET Implementation of the Saga Pattern
+## The .NET Implementation of the Saga Pattern

-Definition:
+**Definition:**

-This repository provides a sample .NET project that implements the Saga model.
-The saga pattern is a design model for long-running transactions that span multiple services.
-It is especially useful in microservice architectures.
+This repository showcases a sample .NET project demonstrating the implementation of the Saga pattern.
+The Saga pattern is a design pattern well-suited for managing long-running transactions that involve multiple services, particularly within microservice architectures.

+**Project Overview:**

-The project is a simple e-commerce application that allows users to buy products.
-The application consists of two services:
+The project serves as a simple e-commerce application simulating a product purchase experience.
+It comprises two core services:

-It consists of Order service, Stock Service and Pay service.
+* **Order Service:** Handles order creation and management.
+* **Stock Service:** Maintains inventory levels and manages product availability.
+* **Pay Service** (Implicitly mentioned in the flow): Facilitates payment processing.

+**Applying the Saga Pattern:**

-The saga pattern is applied using the following steps:
+The Saga pattern is implemented through the following steps:

-The ordering service creates a new order and sends a message to the inventory service.
+1. **Order Creation:** The Order Service initiates a new order and dispatches a message to the Stock Service.
-The inventory service checks the inventory and sends a message to the pay service.
+2. **Inventory Check:** The Stock Service verifies product availability and relays a message to the Pay Service (if sufficient stock exists).
-Pay pay service creates a new payment and sends a message back to the ordering service.
+3. **Payment Processing:** The Pay Service executes payment processing and transmits a confirmation message back to the Order Service.

-If any of the steps fail, the Saga pattern ensures that the transaction is undone.

-The project uses the following technologies:

--.NET 8
--ASP.NET Core
--Activity source
--CQRS
--Masstransit
+**Fault Tolerance:**

+The Saga pattern embodies robust error handling mechanisms.
+If any step encounters an issue, the entire transaction is gracefully rolled back, ensuring data consistency.

+**Technologies Employed:**

+* **.NET 8:** The latest version of the .NET framework, providing a robust development environment.
+* **ASP.NET Core:** A high-performance, open-source framework for building modern web applications.
+* **Activity Source:** Simplifies distributed tracing across services for meticulous monitoring.
+* **CQRS (Command Query Responsibility Segregation):** Enforces a clean separation between data modification (commands) and data retrieval (queries).
+* **MassTransit:** A powerful, lightweight service bus for asynchronous communication between services.

+**Purpose:**

-The project is intended to be a learning resource for developers who want to learn the Saga model.
+This project serves as a valuable learning resource for developers seeking to grasp the intricacies of the Saga pattern and its implementation within a .NET microservices architecture.

-Keywords:
+**Keywords:**

--Saga pattern
+* Saga pattern
--.NET
--Microservices
+* .NET 8
+* Microservices
--Activity source
+* Activity source
--CQRS
--Masstransit
+* CQRS
+* MassTransit